Last Updated: September 2019

-As a retailer, you know that Halloween is a big holiday for your business.
-It’s a holiday that covers a wide expanse of industries – food, beverage, clothing, decorations, and more.
-Even stores that don’t provide actual Halloween items usually still embrace the holiday and decorate their store shelves with pumpkins, streamers, scarecrows, and ghosts.
+As a retailer, you know that Halloween is a big holiday for many businesses.
+It’s a holiday that covers may industries – food, beverage, clothing, decoration, and more.
+Even stores that don’t provide actual Halloween items typically embrace the holiday and decorate their store shelves with pumpkins, streamers, scarecrows, and ghosts.

 If you do provide Halloween food or merchandise, you’re probably ramping up for one of the busiest holiday seasons ahead.
 Keep reading for Halloween tips, statistics, and information retailers shouldn't ignore.

 According to a survey conducted by the National Retail Federation, in 2018, 95% of those celebrating Halloween planned to purchase candy, 69% planned to purchase costumes, 72% planned to purchase decorations, and 37% planned to purchase greeting cards.
 Total spending on the holiday was estimated to reach $9 billion last year.
 The most popular categories for 2018 Halloween spending included:

 - Greeting cards: $0.4 billion